norahellstadius/Project_Droid/README.md

 * `src/Dockerfile` : This file is used to specify the container image.
 * `src/requirements` : This file specify the dependencies for the ticket.py and app.py
 * `src/ticket.py` : This file is contains the ticket class.
+* `docker-compose.py` : This file is run to start the program.
+It also mounts the secrets.

 ## Installation